TheNoobInventor/lego-ev3-segway/README.md

 ##### Check if output power is +/- 100% for more than 1 second

-A check is carried out to determine if the robot has fallen over.
-The assumption is made that if the output speed is `+/- 100%` for more than one second, the robot is no longer balancing properly, and is falling (or has fallen) over.
-If this happens, the motors are stopped and the program waits for 3 seconds to allow the user to put the segway back in an upright position again before the program tries balancing agin.
+A check is performed in the balancing loop to determine if the robot has fallen over.
+If the output speed is `+/- 100%` for more than a second, the robot no longer balances properly, and is falling (or has fallen) over.
+If this happens, the motors are stopped and the program waits for 3 seconds to allow the user enough time to put the segway back in an upright position before the program tries balancing again.

 ```
   # Check if robot fell down.
 If the output speed is +/-100% for more than one second,